arunwrks/react-prod-bundler/README.md

 },

 plugins: [
+    // CommonsChunkPlugin extracts the common code from all your chunks and put it in a separate file common.js new webpack.optimize.CommonsChunkPlugin('common.js'),
     new webpack.optimize.UglifyJsPlugin(),  // minifies/uglifies your code
-    new webpack.optimize.DedupePlugin(),    // replaces duplicate code to minimize file-size new webpack.DefinePlugin({              // tells webpack to omit some things it uses for node environment builds 'process.env': {                    // results ~30% decrease in size 'NODE_ENV': JSON.stringify('production')
+    new webpack.optimize.DedupePlugin(),    // replaces duplicate code to minimize file-size new webpack.optimize.AggressiveMergingPlugin(),
+    new webpack.DefinePlugin({              // tells webpack to omit some things it uses for node environment builds 'process.env': {                    // results ~30% decrease in size 'NODE_ENV': JSON.stringify('production')